 - There should be no climbing on playground structures where it is not designated to do so.
 Students should never stand atop of any structure or jump from the structures.

 Assume responsibility for all equipment taken from the classroom.
 Return lost and found equipment to the school office.

 Playground supervision is not provided after school.
 Students need to leave the building and the school grounds immediately after school is dismissed.
 Supervision is provided at the front of the building both before and after school to assist students crossing school driveways.
 Students are required to cross at school driveways where supervisors are stationed and to do what they can to provide for their own safety and the safety of others.
 Paid supervision is also provided on the back playground, before school and during lunch recess.
 Teachers supervise students during class and grade level recess periods.

 Student progress reports will be sent home quarterly.
 You may access current grades through Powergrade, via the district or school website.
 If you have questions about signing onto this system, please contact the school.

-Scooters, Roller Blades, Skate Boards, Bicycles and Toys
+Skateboards, Scooters, Bicycles, Heelys, Roller Blades, and Toys

-Roller blades, skateboards and bikes are off limits on school grounds and in the building.
-Before entering onto school property, students need to remove roller blades, carry skateboards, and walk their bikes.
-All bicycles brought to school need to be properly stored in one of several bike racks provided by the school.
-We strongly recommend that students lock their bikes.
+Skateboards, scooters, bikes, heelys, and rollerblades are off limits on school grounds and are not allowed in the building.
+Before entering the school grounds, students need to remove roller blades or heelys, carry skateboards, and walk their scooters or bikes.
+All bicycles, scooters, and skateboards brought to school need to be properly stored in one of several bike racks provided by the school, or stored in a backpack.
+We strongly recommend that students lock up their bikes, scooters and skateboards.

 Parent Teacher conferences are held three times each year.
 The first two weeks of school we hold conferences to set expectations, establish goals and establish communication.
 During the school year parent teacher conferences are held two more times in the fall and spring to discuss progress and whether or not students are mastering essential standards and skills.